 To identify the snowball effects, it is necessary to account for decay.
-The reason is that higher order coworkers have births which occur later in our sample period when there is more decay.
-To estimate decay, we exploit the fact that coworker 2 does not experience a snowball effect since there are no intermediate births in between him and the peer father (coworker 1).
+We exploit the fact that coworker 2 does not experience a snowball effect since there are no intermediate births in between him and the peer father (coworker 1).
 Hence, any change over time in the estimated peer effect for coworker 2 can be attributed to decay.
-We run a preliminary RD regression using the subsample of coworker 2 observations to estimate decay, and then adjust the estimates appearing in column 1 of Table 11 to account for depreciation.33
+We run a preliminary RD regression using the subsample of coworker 2 observations to estimate decay, and then adjust the estimates appearing in column 1 of Table 6 to account for depreciation.